jht1493/ICM-2020-Code/weeks/01_intro.md

 - if your screen too small to allow viewing sketch and this page at the same time, use a print out this page as you explore the sketch.
 - buttons will appear below canvas
-- play the sketch, click on the buttons and note behavior
+- play the sketch, click on the buttons in different orders and note behavior

 ## Ex 1.1 explore sketch draw_rect

 - did you notice that sometimes the left rect is white and other gray?

+- if the answer is not clear bring as question to class.

-- what are possible ways to represent color for function fill ?
+- what are possible ways to represent color for function [`fill`](https://p5js.org/reference/#/p5/fill)?

+### Try

-- try adjusting the colors specified in calls to function fill
+- try adjusting the colors specified in calls to function `fill`

-- try adding function print to follow the behavior of the buttons

 ## Ex 1.1 explore sketch draw_rect_print

-- print function added in the sketch
+In this sketch the function [`print`](https://p5js.org/reference/#/p5/print) is added so that we can follow the execution of the buttons.

 Open this sketch in a separate window so that you can play it and read this page at the same time.
 [sketch - draw_rect_print](https://editor.p5js.org/jht1493/sketches/NlCr2UD2P)

+### Try

+- try setting different colors for each shape, eg:
+- try `fill(100)`
+- try `fill(100,20)`

 In p5js a color can be represent in a number of ways.
 Here are a few: